 Transactional data

-This is related to customer transactions or sales records like what type of products they have bought, when they bought them, promotional offers, and how much they paid for them.
+This relates to customer transactions or sales records, such as the types of products they bought, when they purchased them, promotional offers, and how much they paid.

 Businesses can use such data to monitor purchase behavior gradually and spot trends and preferences.